Mount Airy, Maryland: History

 By 1846, the town was sparsely settled with several houses, a store, barber shop and shoemaker shop.
 Pine Grove Chapel, circa 1846, now a historic monument, was constructed to fill the need for a community church.
 From the time it was constructed, the chapel basement functioned as a private school.
 The chapel remained open during the early part of the Civil War despite soldier encampments in proximity.
 The school and church were closed later because of distracting soldier activity around the vicinity of the school.
 After the war ended, the church reopened in 1867 after undergoing a renovation.

 In 1893, the Carroll County Board of Education funded the construction of a three-room schoolhouse which was completed in September 1894.
 The building, approximately 1700 sqft in size, was located on the east side of Main Street, 1/4 mile south of the railroad tracks.
 It is now part of the Calvary United Methodist Church property.
-The school operated from 9:00 am to 4:00 p.m.

 With the incorporation of the town in 1894 came the establishment of the town government structure, including a mayor and council.
 The first Mount Airy mayor was Byron S. Dorsey, who served ten years in that office between 1894 and 1904.
 In 1900, the town population had grown to 332 residents.
 By 1910, the town population was 428, and it was determined that the town had enough student population to justify a state-accredited high school.
 A high school with classes was organized, but an official high school building to house all eleven grades was not constructed at that time.

 The town of Mount Airy endured three disastrous fires during the first quarter of the 20th century.
 The first fire occurred in 1902 and destroyed the business section of the southern side of the downtown area.
 The second fire was in 1914 and consumed the north side of the downtown business section.
 The third fire took place about ten years later, in 1925, and again, the northern side of the downtown business district was destroyed.
 As a result of the 1925 fire, the Mount Airy Volunteer Fire Company was organized in 1926.